 R & A Orchards

 R & A Orchards started as an FFA school project in 1983, but is now home to more than 60 acres of apples, as well as 10 acres of peaches and nectarines.
-They welcome visitors for apple picking and also sell vegetables.
+They welcome visitors for apple picking, flower picking and also sell vegetables and preserved goods.

 B.J.
 Reece Orchards

 Stop by B.J.
 Reece Orchards for U-pick apples every September and October.
 In addition, the farm has peaches, pears and nectarines, and it offers hayrides, pony rides, a corn maze and a pumpkin patch.

 Open August-December, Aaron Family Orchards is the place to load up on apple butter, apple cider vinegar, apple chutney and freshly picked fruit.